AnsBdran/e-commerce/README.md

 # E-commerce website.

-## This is a beta version of the website, The final version will be released soom, stay tuned!
+## This is a beta version of the website, the final version will be released soon, stay tuned!